PrefectHQ/prefect/docs/concepts/blocks.md

 using_json_block_flow() # outputs 42
 ```

+!!! tip "Sharing Blocks"
+    Blocks can also be loaded by Workspace Collaborators, available in [Prefect Cloud](/ui/cloud/).

 Blocks can also be loaded with a unique slug which a combination of a block type slug and a block document name.

 The following is equivalent to load our JSON block document from before: